 Bluetooth LE beacons

 per second (FPS) as specified in

 This applies to all camera sensors reported by

-as the test iterates over all listed
+as the test iterates over the listed devices and measures performance

 Wi-Fi and IPv6

-Android 9 adds an API for a Wi-Fi RTT capability, which allows devices to measure their distance to access points with an accuracy of 1 to 2 meters, thus increasing indoor location accuracy significantly.
-Here are two recommended devices supporting Wi-Fi RTT: Google Wifi and Compulab's Filet2 Access Point (set to 40MHz bandwidth at 5GHz).
+Android includes the Wi-Fi RTT API for a Wi-Fi round trip time (RTT) capability.
+This allows devices to measure their distance to access points with an accuracy of 1 to 2 meters, significantly increasing indoor location accuracy.
+Two recommended devices supporting Wi-Fi RTT are Google Wifi and Compulab's fitlet2 access point (set to 40 MHz bandwidth at 5 GHz).

 Desktop machine setup

 Before running the CTS, ensure that you have installed the recent versions of both Android Debug Bridge (adb) and Android Asset Packaging Tool (AAPT) and added the location of those tools to the system path of your machine.

 To install ADB, download the Android SDK Tools package for your operating system, open it, and follow the instructions in the included README file.
 For troubleshooting information, see Installing the Stand-alone SDK Tools.